Seventh emission

 The banknotes of 20 pesos have vertical bars below the serial number at the top left of the front to facilitate mechanical sorting.
 Banknotes dated 2001 with two classification bars were printed by Note Printing Australia and those with three bars were printed by Banco de Mexico.
 On the earliest banknotes printed in Mexico, the gap between the second and third bars is 6 mm wide, later this gap was increased to 10 mm.

-This 20 pesos note keeps a design similar to the prior one, but some differences are presents.
+This 20 pesos banknote retains a similar design to the previous bill, but some notable differences are present

 Throughout the emission, the letters "I" and "O" are not used in the series and subseries in order to avoid the confusion with the digits 1 and 0.